Chart Color Schemes

 Cultural Diversity

-Yorkeys Knob had a higher than average cultural diversity, with 10.2% of its residents speaking a language other than English at home and 24.8% born overseas.
-Christianity was the predominant religion in Yorkeys Knob, accounting for 41.5% of the population.
-However, Judaism showed an overrepresentation, comprising 0.2% compared to the regional average of 0.2%.
+Yorkeys Knob had a higher than average cultural diversity, with 10.2% of its population speaking a language other than English at home and 24.8% born overseas.
+The predominant religion in Yorkeys Knob was Christianity, accounting for 41.5% of the population.
+Notably, Judaism was present at 0.2%, slightly higher than the regional average of 0.2%.

 Frequently Asked Questions - Diversity